Quinn-Donnelly/docs/project2Responsibilities.md

   ```js
   // ?
 Ready for feedback and reorder
   ```
-  ### Constructed an automated pipeline for continuos development and deployment.
+  ### Constructed an automated pipeline using Jenkins for continuos development and deployment.

 - Responsibility 8
   ```js